The Big Broadcast: Plot

-Radio-singer Bing Hornsby (Bing Crosby) is not very serious about his career.
+Radio-singer Bing Crosby (Bing Crosby) is not very serious about his career.
 His chronic tardiness and his soon-to-be marriage with the notorious Mona Lowe (Sharon Lynn) has become an issue at station WADX.

 After an unpleasant conversation with station manager George Burns, concerning dismissal and a lawsuit, the despondent singer visits a speakeasy.
-While there, Hornsby sees miserable Texas oilman Leslie McWhinney (Stuart Erwin), who does not recognize Bing Hornsby as a celebrity.
-Hornsby consoles Leslie, who expresses his heartbreak over a woman swindling him out of $100,000.
-Hornsby initially intends to comfort him, but he soon sees a newspaper article about Mona's betrayal.
+While there, Crosby sees miserable Texas oilman Leslie McWhinney (Stuart Erwin), who does not recognize Bing Crosby as a celebrity.
+Crosby consoles Leslie, who expresses his heartbreak over a woman swindling him out of $100,000.
+Crosby initially intends to comfort him, but he soon sees a newspaper article about Mona's betrayal.
 They both realize they have been wronged by their relationships.

-That night, Hornsby invites Leslie to his apartment, where the electricity goes out.
-They are both drunk, and Hornsby convinces Leslie to join him in suicide via gas poisoning.
+That night, Crosby invites Leslie to his apartment, where the electricity goes out.
+They are both drunk, and Crosby convinces Leslie to join him in suicide via gas poisoning.
 Leslie reluctantly goes along with the plan, sitting side by side in the kitchen.
 As they near death, they are haunted by a ghostly apparition of a skull and an accordion player who sings "Here Lies Love" (Arthur Tracy).

 Before they die, they are rescued by a doorman and Anita Rogers (Leila Hyams), secretary at station WADX and the former fiancée of Leslie.

-The next morning, Hornsby and Leslie wake up to find they are still alive.
-Anita admits to Leslie that she has fallen in love with Hornsby.
-Hornsby then invites Leslie to join them at WADX, saying he can find him a job around the radio station.
+The next morning, Crosby and Leslie wake up to find they are still alive.
+Anita admits to Leslie that she has fallen in love with Crosby.
+Crosby then invites Leslie to join them at WADX, saying he can find him a job around the radio station.

 Meanwhile, station manager George Burns is riddled by the addled conversation and hijinks of his stenographer, Gracie Allen.
 After multiple mishaps, he loses the radio station and repo men begin to take out the furniture.
 A confused Leslie, looking for a job around the station, helps the repo men carry out a desk before realizing the station is going out of business.